 Fornillo Beach, Positano

-One of the best things to do in Positano is to visit the raffish Fornillo Beach is a pebble-filled seashore carved into the Amalfi Coast.
+One of the best things to do in Positano is to visit the raffish Fornillo Beach, a pebble-filled seashore carved into the Amalfi Coast.

 Fornillo is Positano’s second-largest beach and, although just moments away from Marina Grande, it’s a world away from the biggest beach in this town on the Amalfi Coast.

 To reach Fornillo Beach, take the coastal footpath from Marina Grande.
 The route takes around 10 minutes and offers spectacular views.
 You could also take a water taxi from the main beach.